ITT-26/assignment-07-pointing-martina-patrick/README.md

 mean accuracy and a low variance.
 The only outlier here is the hand, which has a mean accuracy of only 70% and a high variance.

+Breaking down throughput and movement time by index of difficulty (`fitts_tp_by_id.pdf`, `fitts_mt_by_id.pdf`), the same ranking observed above (mouse > mouse+delay ≈ touchpad > pose) holds across the whole difficulty range tested (ID ≈ 2.1-3.6 bits).
+Movement time for mouse, mouse+delay and touchpad increases roughly linearly with ID; pose increases more steeply and with more noise, including a marked jump at the highest ID tested.

+Accuracy by difficulty (`fitts_acc_by_id.pdf`) shows mouse, mouse+delay and touchpad staying consistently above 90% regardless of ID, while pose fluctuates between 58% and 91% without a clear trend against ID.

 ### Steering

+Completion time by input method (`steering_ct.pdf`) shows mouse as the fastest method with the tightest spread, followed by mouse+delay and touchpad, which overlap considerably with each other.
+Pose is the slowest method and also shows the widest spread.

+Error rate by input method (`steering_err.pdf`) shows mouse with the lowest error rate and least variance.
+Mouse+delay, touchpad and pose all show higher and more variable error rates, with no single method standing out as clearly worse the way pose did for completion time.

+Movement time and throughput by difficulty (`steering_mt_by_id.pdf`, `steering_tp_by_id.pdf`) follow the same ranking as above across the whole difficulty range tested: mouse fastest / highest throughput, followed by touchpad and mouse+delay overlapping and crossing each other, and pose consistently slowest / lowest throughput.
+Movement time for all methods increases with ID.

+Error rate by difficulty (`steering_err_by_id.pdf`) is noisier than the other two metrics: no input method shows a consistently low or high error rate across the whole ID range, though touchpad and pose reach the highest error rates at high difficulty, while mouse stays at or near 0% for most of the range.

 ## Discussion